-Many historians believe that part of the reason as to why the subjects of art became more diverse during the Gothic era was due to the increased surface area for painting within churches.
+Many historians believe that part of the reason why the subjects of art became more diverse during the Gothic era was due to the increased surface area for painting within churches.
 Gothic churches were more expansive than those of the Romanesque period, which is thought to represent the increased feelings of freedom at this time.

 Alongside the newfound freedom of artistic expression, there was a deep fear that the end of the world was coming.
 It is suggested that this was accompanied by a gradual decline in faith in the church, and this in turn may have spurred the expansion of art outside of the church.
 In fact, towards the end of the Gothic era, works by Hieronymus von Bosch, Breughel, and others were unsuitable for placement within a church.